existentialhell/existentialhell/README.md

 - 👋 Hi, I’m @existentialhell.
 Call me Ex, or Hell, if you like
 - 👀 I’m interested in metroidvanias, vinyl, and languages of every flavor.
-- 🌱 I’m currently learning - everything, cuz right now I know absolutely nothing 👑
+- 🌱 I’m currently learning - everything! cuz right now I know absolutely nothing 👑
 - 📫 How to reach me - please don't, I have no skills and will be of absolutely zero help ☠️

 <!---